-A top priority of the WDB is to ensure that the City operates a high-functioning education and workforce development system that produces skilled workers for quality jobs^{i} in the Los Angeles region.
+A top priority of the WDB is to ensure that the City operates a high-functioning education and workforce development system that produces skilled workers for quality jobsi1 in the Los Angeles region.
 The Los Angeles County Economic Development Corporation (LAEDC) indicates that there are many quality jobs available in the Los Angeles area as the City continues to recover from the COVID-19 pandemic.
 The nature and entry requirements for quality jobs have changed significantly over the last two decades.
 While the best paid positions are often occupied by workers who have at least a bachelor's degree, there are other middle-skills jobs that only require some level of postsecondary education or credential beyond a high-school diploma.
-According to Harvard Business Schoolii, middle-skill jobs are "those that require more education and training than a high school diploma, but less than a four-year college degree."
-Workers with middle-skills jobs, such as electricians, dental hygienists, and paralegals, earn above the region's median household income.
+According to Where We Goii: "Middle-skill jobs can be defined as careers that require technical education and training beyond the high school level, but not a four-year college degree."
+Workers with middleskills jobs earn above the region's median household income.

-UPDATED: Before the COVID-19 pandemic, there was a high demand for middle-skill jobs which accounted for half of all job openings in California.
+Before the COVID-19 pandemic, there was a high demand for middle-skill jobs which accounted for half of all job openings in California.
 During the pandemic, the City's unemployment rate rose from 4.7 percent to 19.1 percent.
-However, jobs slowly started becoming available again, leading to a sharp decrease in the rate of unemployment to 5.2 percent by late 2022.
+However, jobs slowly started becoming available again leading to a sharp decrease in the rate of unemployment to 5.2 percent by late 2022.
 It is anticipated that demand for middle-skills jobs will grow once pandemic restrictions are lifted beginning in March 2023.
-This is due to previously anticipated above-average growth in particular industries and the need to replace an increasing number of retiring workers, and the need to replace employees who moved on to other work during the pandemic or chose not to re-enter the labor force.
+This is due not only because of previously anticipated above-average growth in particular industries and the need to replace an increasing number of retiring workers, but also the need to replace employees who moved on to other work during the pandemic or chose not to re-enter the labor force.

-UPDATED: According to the latest United States Census data, 80 percent of the local adult workforce has a high school diploma or higher.
-Of those 80 percent with a high school diploma, only 34 percent have a bachelor's degree or higher, or are trained to the middle-skill level,iii and forty-six percent are low-skilled workers competing for a dwindling number of low-skill jobs.
-Although leading and competitive industries have occupations that require both substantial work experience and education beyond a high school diploma, addressing this "skills gap" through education and training is critical to developing a vibrant labor force that meets the needs of high-demand employment sectors in the City. ^{iv}
+According to the latest United States Census data, 80 percent of the local adult workforce has a high school diploma or higher.
+However, only 34 percent have a Bachelor's degree or higher, or are trained to the middle-skill level.iii Forty-six percent are low-skilled workers competing for a dwindling number of low-skill jobs.
+Although leading and competitive industries have occupations that require both substantial work experience and education beyond a high school diploma, addressing this "skills gap" through education and training is critical to developing a vibrant labor force that meets the needs of high-demand employment sectors in the City.iv